phokz/reprap_session/README.md

 - elmariofredo will study printing materials
 - @kvbik will study extruder
 	- i hope http://reprap.org/wiki/Wade%27s_Geared_Extruder will be enough
-- vinc will study software
 - netmilk will study firmware (program in arduino board)
 - ang will study available 3d models sources

 ## Buying

 - elmariofredo will buy rods, nuts, etc.
-- lexa will buy arduino mega 2560
+- ??? will buy arduino mega 2560
 - phokz will buy RAPMS and motor drivers from [XYZ printers](http://xyzprinters.com/)
 	- order completed and paid on 2012-03-06, I hope they'll send it in time
 - kvbik will buy 5 NEMA17 stepper motors
 	- 5 of them from http://www.microcon.cz/prodej.asp `SX17-0905`
 	- order completed (thx to JerryFox and his social hacking skills), steppers should be on Tue 2012-03-13
+	- bought by kvbik price=2100CZK including tax and shipping
 - ang will buy hotbed
 - netmilk will buy extruder parts
 - netmilk will buy belts